 The risks of ZYBAN should be weighed against the benefits of its use.
 ZYBAN has been demonstrated to increase the likelihood of abstinence from smoking for as long as 6 months compared with treatment with placebo.
 The health benefits of quitting smoking are immediate and substantial.

 Suicidal Thoughts And Behaviors In Children, Adolescents, And Young Adults

-Patients with major depressive disorder (MOD), both adult and pediatric, may experience worsening of their depression and/or the emergence of suicidal ideation and behavior (suicidality) or unusual changes in behavior, whether or not they are taking antidepressant medications, and this risk may persist until significant remission occurs.
+Patients with MDD, both adult and pediatric, may experience worsening of their depression and/or the emergence of suicidal ideation and behavior (suicidality) or unusual changes in behavior, whether or not they are taking antidepressant medications, and this risk may persist until significant remission occurs.
 Suicide is a known risk of depression and certain other psychiatric disorders, and these disorders themselves are the strongest predictors of suicide.
-There has been a long-standing concern, however, that antidepressants may have a role in inducing worsening of depression and the emergence of suicidality in certain patients during the early phases of treatment.
+There has been a long-standing concern that antidepressants may have a role in inducing worsening of depression and the emergence of suicidality in certain patients during the early phases of treatment.

-|Age Range||Drug-Placebo Difference in Number of Cases of Suicidality per 1,000 Patients Treated|
+|Age Range||Drug-Placebo Difference in Number of Cases of Suicidality per 1,000 Subjects Treated|

-|Increases Compared to Placebo|
+|Increases Compared with Placebo|

 |< 18||14 additional cases|

 |Decreases Compared with Placebo|